 Cold and flu season is upon us once again.
 The beginnings of a cold – the congestion, achy body and head, runny nose – always have me reaching for a green smoothie.
 But once that cold has taken residence, you just have to kind of ride it out.
 Bleh.
 One of the most uncomfortable parts of being sick is chest and sinus congestion.
-We’ve partnered with Plant Therapy for this DIY Natural Vapor Chest Rub made with their top-quality essential oils.
+We’ve partnered with Plant Therapy for this Homemade Vapor Rub with top-quality essential oils.

 I don’t buy a vapor chest rub anymore—I make it!
 It’s easy to make, but the real benefit comes from knowing you are using something natural rather than a concoction full of unsafe chemicals and other icky things.
 Our DIY Natural Vapor Chest Rub uses 100% natural extra virgin coconut oil, shea butter, and essential oils.
 It’s safe and effective.
 (Note: don’t use on infants without first consulting with a healthcare professional!)